NYPD Blue: Music

-The show used an instrumental theme by prolific TV composer Mike Post which did not change throughout the run of the series.
+The show used an instrumental theme by prolific TV composer Mike Post, which did not change throughout the run of the series.
 The theme begins with a percussion arrangement reminiscent of the sound of a New York City subway train departing a station and then proceeds to an oboe-dominated melody influenced by the Irish-American music used at NYPD ceremonies.
 Each episode had a cold open scene followed by the full-length theme song over the opening credits.
 The cold open and scene transitions used short instrumental breaks reminiscent of the main theme.
 As the series progressed, the musical start of the cold opens grew longer.
-By Season 7, each episode began with a fast-paced montage of typical Manhattan street scenes unrelated to the show's characters, scored with an increasingly complex combination of scat singing and instrumental music riffing on the main theme.
-The specific variations were original to each episode and were not re-used.
+By season seven, each episode began with a fast-paced montage of typical Manhattan street scenes unrelated to the show's characters, scored with an increasingly complex combination of scat singing and instrumental music riffing on the main theme.
+The specific variations were original to each episode and were not reused.
 Some especially dramatic or dialogue-free scenes were scored during particular episodes, but otherwise the main body of scenes used only limited diegetic music.
 A section of the main theme played again over the closing credits.